Under Contract vs. Pending Home Sale: What's The Difference?

 Accelerate the Selling Process with FlipSplit

-Selling your home can be a learning process, especially as you navigate inspections, appraisals, and other contingencies.
+Selling your home can be a learning process, especially as you navigate inspections, appraisals, and other common contingencies.
 But there are ways to banish the phrase fall through from your vocabulary—at least when it comes to selling your home.

 FlipSplit is your solution.
 Simply put, we buy houses.
 We work directly with homeowners ready to sell their property without the protracted delays that can arrive with contingencies and negotiations.
 We approach each piece of real estate with honesty and expertise and offer homeowners a fair price for their property.